-Sexual harassment in the workplace has become a serious area of concern.
-Sexual harassment lawsuits can spur record settlements and damage awards to victims.
+Sexual harassment remains a serious area of concern for employers.
+Sexual harassment lawsuits spur record settlements and damage awards to victims.
 Employers bear liability for harassing acts that supervisors and employees commit.

 This section also includes information on the California law that mandates sexual harassment training for all supervisory positions.